surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 2.2.0 - June 28, 2023 =
+* New: Shipping and fulfillment support!
+Add custom shipping rates, location restrictions, tracking and fulfillment.

 = 2.1.4 - June 28, 2023 =
 * Improvement: Add filter to skip page and form seeding.
 * Fix: Compare at price cannot be cleared due to firefox fix in previous version.